 One of the first things Leigh Teabing points out is how the person to the right of Jesus is not Peter the apostle, but in fact Mary Magdalene.
-Teabing first points out how the negative space between Jesus and Mary Magdalene actual makes the letter “V.” The “V” is important in this novel because it is an ancient symbol for a chalice or a woman’s womb.
+Teabing indicates how the negative space between Jesus and Mary Magdalene actual makes the letter “V,” important because it is an ancient symbol for a chalice or a woman’s womb.
 Another detail that Teabing stresses is how Mary Magdalene is wearing a blue dress and red robe while Jesus is wearing a red gown and a blue robe.
 Mary and Jesus are represented as inverses of each other in this painting, just like male and female are inverses of each other.
-This suggests that Mary Magdalene and Jesus were a married couple, which would mean that it was very possible that they could have started a royal bloodline.
+This suggests that Mary Magdalene and Jesus were a married couple, implying that it was very possible that they could have started a royal bloodline.
 A final detail that Teabing uses to show that Mary Magdalene does represent the Holy Grail is because of the letter that Jesus and Mary make if they were viewed “as compositional elements rather than people” (DVC, LVIII, 244).
-When viewing them as compositional elements, Mary and Jesus actually outline the letter “M,” which stands for Mary Magdalene.
+Viewed as compositional elements, Mary and Jesus actually outline the letter “M,” for Mary Magdalene.
 Through this painting, Teabing was able to explain that the Holy Grail was not a religious icon, but actually a person.
 Dan Brown’s use of artwork in The Da Vinci Code clearly differs from his use in Origin because in The Da Vinci Code the artwork is used as a mechanism to introduce the true identity of the Holy Grail, not as representations of the themes.

 Dan Brown’s Inferno differs from Origin because Robert Langdon follows a trail of Dante Alighieri related icons to locate the virus that the creator, Bertrand Zobrist, calls Inferno.
 The first significant piece of artwork that Langdon uses to begin his adventure to find the virus is Botticelli’s “La Mappa dell’Inferno,” or “The Map of Hell.”
 “The Map of Hell” depicts the nine circles of hell that are described in Dante’s The Divine Comedy, where Dante and Virgil travel through hell, into purgatory, and finally into paradise.
 Each layer depicts the punishment for a sin that a person committed during his or her life.
 The layers of inferno are as follows; first lust, then gluttony, greed, wrath, heresy, violence, fraud, then finally treachery.
-However, the map that Robert Langdon discovers in the faraday pointer had been rearranged so that each layer was in an incorrect spot.
+However, the map that Robert Langdon discovers in the Faraday pointer had been rearranged so that each layer was in an incorrect spot.
 Also, a letter had been digitally edited into each layer so it read “catrovacer” from top to bottom.
-“Catrovacer” had no actual meaning, but when the layers of the map were put back into correct order, the letter spelled out “cerca trova,” which means “seek” and “find” in Latin.
+“Catrovacer” had no actual meaning, but when the layers of the map were rearranged into correct order, the letter spelled out “cerca trova,” which means “seek” and “find” in Latin.
 After discovering this first clue on the map, Langdon was able to remember that while “cerca trova” may not have any specific meaning, the phrase does appear on a banner in Vasari’s painting “Battaglia di Marciano.”
 With that clue in mind, Langdon and Sienna visited the Hall of the Five Hundred to examine the painting in closer detail.
 This clue that Langdon deciphered was the first major clue that Langdon used to follow the path of Inferno.